s-mcdonald/json/README.md

 }
 ```

-## Override property names
+## Override Json Properties
 You can override the property or method names by supplying your own.
+This also works in reverse for hydration.

 ```php
 class User implements JsonSerializable
 {